novoda/notils/README.md

 - StrictMode Management - enable strict mode in one line
 - WebViews, allowing custom loading of different scenarios (raw assets, external urls)
 - ToastDisplayers for saner displaying of Toast notifications
+- SimpleDateFormatThreadSafe allowing you to use date formatting from multiple threads

 Adding to your project